physionetchallenges/physionetchallenges.github.io/2017/index.md

 Despite the enormity of this problem, AF detection remains problematic, because it may be episodic.
 AF detectors can be thought of belonging to one of two categories: atrial activity analysis-based or ventricular response analysis-based methods.
 Atrial activity analysis-based AF detectors are based on the analysis of the absence of P waves or the presence of fibrillatory f waves in the TQ interval.
 Published methods to do this include: an echo state neural network [[7](https://pubmed.ncbi.nlm.nih.gov/22929362/)], P-wave absence (PWA) based detection [[8](https://www.semanticscholar.org/paper/Rate-independent-detection-of-atrial-fibrillation-Ladavich-Ghoraani/10be8de3d42a5c340689d57f42367026966e7471)], analysis of the average number of f waves [[9](https://pubmed.ncbi.nlm.nih.gov/24252119/)], P-wave-based insertable cardiac monitor application [[10](https://pubmed.ncbi.nlm.nih.gov/24912139/)], wavelet entropy [[11](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.377.9918&rep=rep1&type=pdf)], [[12](https://www.mdpi.com/1099-4300/17/9/6179)] and wavelet energy [[13](https://pubmed.ncbi.nlm.nih.gov/27265056/)].
 Atrial activity analysis-based AF detectors can achieve high accuracy if the recorded ECG signals have little noise contamination and high resolution, but tend to suffer disproportionately from noise contamination [4].
 In contrast, ventricular response analysis is based on the predictability of the inter-beat timing (‘RR intervals’) of the QRS complexes in the ECG.
 RR intervals are derived from the most obvious large amplitude feature in the ECG, the R-peak, the detection of which can be far more noise resistant.
 This approach may therefore be more suitable for automatic, real-time AF detection [[14](https://pubmed.ncbi.nlm.nih.gov/26246162/)].
 Published methods include: Poincaré plot analysis [[15](https://biomedical-engineering-online.biomedcentral.com/articles/10.1186/1475-925X-8-38)], Lorenz plot analysis [[16](https://pubmed.ncbi.nlm.nih.gov/18334416/)], analysis of cumulative distribution functions [[17](https://link.springer.com/article/10.1007/BF02345439)], thresholding on the median absolute deviation (MAD) of RR intervals [[18](https://pubmed.ncbi.nlm.nih.gov/26850411/#)], histogram of the first difference of RR intervals [[19](https://pubmed.ncbi.nlm.nih.gov/21134807/)], minimum of the corrected conditional entropy of RR interval sequence [[20](https://www.morganclaypool.com/doi/abs/10.2200/S00152ED1V01Y200809BME024)], 8-beat sliding window RR interval irregularity detector [[21](https://pubmed.ncbi.nlm.nih.gov/25666902/)], symbolic dynamics and Shannon entropy [[22](https://biomedical-engineering-online.biomedcentral.com/articles/10.1186/1475-925X-13-18)], sample entropy of RR intervals [[23](https://pubmed.ncbi.nlm.nih.gov/20392514/)], [[24](https://pubmed.ncbi.nlm.nih.gov/21037227/)], [[25](https://europepmc.org/article/med/23685539)], and normalized fuzzy entropy of RR intervals [[26](https://pubmed.ncbi.nlm.nih.gov/29897343/)].

 It is worth noting that AF detectors that combine both atrial activity and ventricular response could provide an enhanced performance by combining independent data from each part of the cardiac cycle.
-Such detection approaches have included: RR interval Markov modeling combined with PR interval variability and a P wave morphology similarity measure [[27](https://pubmed.ncbi.nlm.nih.gov/19608194/)] and a fuzzy lohttps://www.politesi.polimi.it/bitstream/10589/78201/3/2013_04_Colloca.pdfgic classification method which uses the combination of RR interval irregularity, P-wave absence, f-wave presence, and noise level [[28](https://pubmed.ncbi.nlm.nih.gov/25502852/)].
+Such detection approaches have included: RR interval Markov modeling combined with PR interval variability and a P wave morphology similarity measure [[27](https://pubmed.ncbi.nlm.nih.gov/19608194/)] and a fuzzy logic classification method which uses the combination of RR interval irregularity, P-wave absence, f-wave presence, and noise level [[28](https://pubmed.ncbi.nlm.nih.gov/25502852/)].
 It is also worth noting that multivariate approaches based on machine learning that combines several of the above single features can also provide enhanced AF detection [[29](https://pubmed.ncbi.nlm.nih.gov/26358629/)], [[30](https://www.cinc.org/archives/2013/pdf/1047.pdf)], [[31](http://physionet.cps.unizar.es/physiotools/physionet-cardiovascular-signal-toolbox/Tools/ECG_Analysis_Tools/AF%20Feature%20Calculation/Chapter03_Proof.pdf)].

 Previous studies concerning AF classification are generally limited in applicability because 1) only classification of normal and AF rhythms were performed, 2) good performance was shown on carefully-selected often clean data, 3) a separate out of sample test dataset was not used, or 4) only a small number of patients were used.
 It is challenging to reliably detect AF from a single short lead of ECG, and the broad taxonomy of rhythms makes this particularly difficult.
 In particular, many non-AF rhythms exhibit irregular RR intervals that may be similar to AF.
 In this Challenge, we treat all non-AF abnormal rhythms as a single class and require the Challenge entrant to classify the rhythms as 1) Normal sinus rhythm, 2) AF, 3) Other rhythm, or 4) Too noisy to classify.